sevidmusic/Roady/README.md

 ### About

-roady is a PHP framework I have been developing for a long time.
+Roady is a PHP framework I have been developing for a long time.
 At this point it is a passion project.
-I love coding, working on roady makes me happy.
+I love coding, working on Roady makes me happy.

-The basic idea behind roady is:
+The basic idea behind Roady is:

 - The features of a website are implemented by individual Modules.

-  Note: In roady versions 1.1.2 and earlier, Modules were known
+  Note: In Roady versions 1.1.2 and earlier, Modules were known
         as Apps.

-  For example, say my band used roady to build our website, and we needed a music player.
+  For example, say my band used Roady to build our website, and we needed a music player.
 That music player would be implemented by a Module.
 If we needed a calender to show upcoming gigs, it would be implemented by a different Module.